L0uisJ0shua/L0uisJ0shua/README.md

 Breaking stuff and making new ones.
 Here to learn
 - 💬 Ask me about: Hacking, CTFs, BBP (Looking to learn and collab!)
 - ⚡ Fun fact: If I wasn't coding or hacking, I would be...
-    - Playing softball/baseball
+    - Playing baseball
     - Playing on my Guitar
+    - Running
-    - in Church
+    - Developing for my Church

 ## What am I currently working on
-- Building offensive tools in Go/Python
-- Learning NestJS
-- Bug Bounty
-- Projects to improve church experience
+- Learning to develop security capabilities or platforms.
+(Doing this in Golang!)
+- Learning how to develop in Rust, particular interest in WebAssembly with Rust and writing Rust for Embedded Devices.
+- Development Projects on platforms for my church.

 ## Languages I work with
-Go, Python, Rust, C, C++, JS
+Go, Rust, JS, Python

 ### Things I write about
 <!-- BLOG-POST-LIST:START -->